Kylejeong2/mcpvals/docs/usage-guide.md

 **Tips for Tool Order Testing:**

+- Use workflow-level `expectTools` for cleaner configs
 - List tools in the exact order you expect them
-- Tools from all steps are concatenated into one sequence
-- Extra tool calls after the expected ones don't cause failure
+- The LLM might call additional tools - only the expected sequence matters
+- Partial credit is given (e.g., 3/4 tools correct = 75% score)

 ### 3. Tool Call Health